 Main Subheading

 These measures are essential in various fields, including finance, science, engineering, and social sciences, to assess risk, make predictions, and compare different datasets.
-Understanding and applying these concepts allows for a more nuanced and informed analysis than relying solely on averages.
+And understanding and applying these concepts allows for a more nuanced and informed analysis than relying solely on averages.
 By capturing the dispersion of data, we gain a more complete picture of the underlying phenomena.

 Comprehensive Overview